raulmur/ORB_SLAM2/README.md

      }

 #2.
 Prerequisites
-We have tested the library in **Ubuntu 12.04** and **14.04**, but it should be easy to compile in other platforms.
+We have tested the library in **Ubuntu 12.04** to **16.04** and **macOS 10.11**, but it should be easy to compile in other platforms.
 A powerful computer (e.g. i7) will ensure real-time performance and provide more stable and accurate results.

-## C++11 or C++0x Compiler
+## C++11 Compiler
 We use the new thread and chrono functionalities of C++11.

-## Pangolin
+## Pangolin (automatically downloaded)
-We use [Pangolin](https://github.com/stevenlovegrove/Pangolin) for visualization and user interface.
-Dowload and install instructions can be found at: https://github.com/stevenlovegrove/Pangolin.
+We use [Pangolin](https://github.com/stevenlovegrove/Pangolin) 0.4 for visualization and user interface.
+See project page at: https://github.com/stevenlovegrove/Pangolin.

-## OpenCV
+## OpenCV (automatically downloaded)
-We use [OpenCV](http://opencv.org) to manipulate images and features.
-Dowload and install instructions can be found at: http://opencv.org. **Required at leat 2.4.3.
-Tested with OpenCV 2.4.11**.
+We use [OpenCV](http://opencv.org) 2.4.13 to manipulate images and features.
+See project page at: http://opencv.org.

-## Eigen3
+## Eigen3 (automatically downloaded)
 Required by g2o (see below).
-Download and install instructions can be found at: http://eigen.tuxfamily.org. **Required at least 3.1.0**.
+We use version 3.2.9.
+See project page at: http://eigen.tuxfamily.org.

 ## BLAS and LAPACK
 [BLAS](http://www.netlib.org/blas) and [LAPACK](http://www.netlib.org/lapack) libraries are requiered by g2o (see below).
 On ubuntu: